liferay/apioarchitect.wedeploy.io/content/docs/reference/types.md

 ### RelatedCollection

-The same as with `@LinkedModel`, if you want to add a link to a collection, you will have to add the `@RelatedCollection` annotation, including the class of the resource you want to link.
+To link your resource to a collection, add the `@RelatedCollection` annotation.
+This annotation must indicate the class of the resource you're linking to.
+The method must return the `id` that identifies that model.
+The `getCommentParentId` method in this example returns a comment's parent ID.
+Since this identifies a comment, `Comment.class` is used for the `@RelatedCollection` annotation:

 ```java
 @Field("comment")